Recommendations from the CDC

 The symptoms are fever, cough and shortness of breath, and usually appear 2-14 days after exposure.
 Occasionally the symptoms are more severe and may even require hospitalization.

 What should I do if I think I may have COVID-19?

 You should isolate yourself at home while you are sick, according to the Centers for Disease Control and Prevention (CDC).
 SwiftMD doctors can assess your symptoms, answer questions you may have about the disease, and provide supportive care for symptoms such as mild fever, cough or sore throat.
 For most patients, the illness will be mild and our doctors recommend that patients with minor symptoms stay home to recover rather than go in to be tested.
 For a definitive diagnosis or test, you will need to contact your PCP's office to arrange for testing through your local health department, LabCorp or Quest Diagnostics.
 You should seek medical care in person if your symptoms worsen, such as high fever, weakness, lethargy or shortness of breath.
 Call ahead to let your healthcare provider know that you may have COVID-19 so they can take steps to prevent others from getting exposed or affected.

 How does COVID-19 spread?

 The virus spreads from person-to-person through close contact, coughing and sneezing.
-People may also get COVID-19 by touching something that has the virus on it and then touching their own mouth, nose, or possibly their eyes.
-The virus is contagious and seems to be spreading easily.
+The virus is contagious and spreads easily.